sinskiy/most-popular-words/README.md

 # most popular words in \_\_\_\_\_\_\_

-View and learn words at [words.sinskiy.website](https://words.sinskiy.website/)
+View, define and learn words at [words.sinskiy.website](https://words.sinskiy.website/)

+## Counting words

+I use a simple function (that is obviously not perfect).
+Look at `words/count-words.ts`

 ## Features

 - sign up with username and password, log in
-- view most popular words (currently only in english); sort, filter and search them
+- view most popular words for a chosen language; sort, filter and search them
-- save words; add translations, definitions and examples to them
+- save words; add translations, definitions and examples to words
 - learn words (anki-like)

 ## Built with